 Alveoli are small sacs that make and store milk.
-Clusters of alveoli are called lobules which make up a lobe.
+Clusters of alveoli, which make up a lobe, are called lobules.
 Each lobe is connected to a duct.
 Ducts are a network for milk to flow through toward the nipple when a baby begins to suck.
 There are lots of sensitive nerve endings in the areola.
 When they are stimulated by your baby sucking, hand expression, or pumping, oxytocin is released, and milk flows.
 Prolactin is also released, which sends the message to make more milk as it is removed.
 Damage to the nerves can affect sensation, milk release, and milk production.

 What is hypoplasia/IGT?

 Hypoplasia is a condition in which a person’s glandular tissue develops differently.
 It is characterized by breast shape, distance between each breast, and symmetry.
 Not all people with hypoplasia have a lowered milk supply, but it is more common.
 Management techniques can help increase supply.
 If you have hypoplasia/IGT, you can still have a satisfying nursing relationship with your baby.
 (3)